Convective Turing Bifurcation: More general nonlinearities

 We take the same Ansatz as in section \eqref{sec:Multi}, as well as the scaling $L(\mu)=L(0)+\e^2\d_\mu L(0)+\cO(\e^4)$.
 Because the procedure is virtually identical to the one in section \eqref{sec:Multi}, we will only highlight parts of the argument that have significant change.
 Notice that \eqref{eq:e11} and \eqref{eq:e21} are unchanged, since they were linear.

 Let $U_0=\frac{1}{2}Ae^{i\xi}r+c.c.$.
 For the analogue of \eqref{eq:e20}, given by

 we need to verify that the nonlinearity present actually coincides with a real function.
 In the above, we dropped the arguments on $h_u$, $f_{uu}$, $g_{uu}$ for notational clarity; they should all be evaluated at $(u_*,0)$.
 To verify the reality of the nonlinear terms, we split the nonlinearity into terms containing only $f_{uu}$, $g_{uu}$ and $h_{u}$.
 The terms containing $g_{uu}$ were already present in the original form of \eqref{eq:e20} and have already been shown to be real.
-For the terms coming from $f_{uu}$ and $h_u$ we have the following claim. \begin{lemma} At order $\e^2$ with Fourier coefficient $e^{0}$, a real bilinear form $\cQ(\d_\xi^j U,\d_\xi^l U)$ contributes a term of the form $|A|^2v$ where $v\in\RR^n$ is a known vector. \end{lemma} \begin{proof} For this order and Fourier mode, it suffices to consider the further approximation $U(x,t)=\frac{1}{2}\e Ae^{i\xi}r+c.c.$.
-With this approximation in hand, we see that $\cQ(\d_\xi^j U,\d_\xi^lU)$ is a real-valued function because $\cQ$ and $U$ are real-valued, and hence has Fourier coefficient 0 in $\RR^n$.
-But we can also expand out $\cQ(\d_\xi^j U,\d_\xi^lU)$ using the bilinearity to get
+For the terms coming from $f_{uu}$ and $h_u$ we have the following claim. \begin{lemma} At order $\e^2$, the Fourier coefficient of $\cQ(\d_\xi^j U,\d_\xi^l U)$ at frequency zero, where $\cQ:\RR^n\times\RR^n\to\RR^n$ is a bilinear form, is of the form $|A|^2v$ where $v\in\RR^n$ is a known vector. \end{lemma} \begin{proof} For this order and Fourier mode, it suffices to consider the crude approximation $U(x,t)=\frac{1}{2}\e Ae^{i\xi}r+c.c.$.
+With this approximation in hand, we see that $\cQ(\d_\xi^j U,\d_\xi^lU)$ is a real-valued function because $\cQ$ and $U$ are real-valued, and hence has mean value in $\RR^n$.
+But we can also expand $\cQ(\d_\xi^j U,\d_\xi^lU)$ using the bilinearity to get